-As the water evaporates, it rises and creates humidity for your cactus.
-And when the water is all gone, you only need to refill it.
+As the water evaporates, it rises and creates humidity for your plant.
+And when the water is all gone, you only have to refill it.

-The joints will break down and break apart when it has a lack of the right nutrients.
+If fertilized insufficiently the joints will break down and break apart when it lacks the right nutrients.

-A few types of fertilizer for this cactus include half-strength water-soluble formula (20-20-20) and bloom fertilizer.
-Read everything about fertilizers in our complete guide.
+Use a half-strength water-soluble houseplant fertilizer.
+Read everything about fertilizers in my complete guide.

 It should have equal amounts of nitrogen, phosphorus, and potassium.

 But you have to stop fertilizing in late September.
-You should not that in your Christmas cactus care notebook.
 You don’t want to fertilize your cactus when the flowers start to bud or they will fall off your plant.

-See, when you fertilize your cactus when it’s not growing, salt builds up in the soil.
-Which leads to either the buds not producing at all.
-Or the buds the cactus does have falls off.
+When you fertilize when it’s not growing, salt builds up in the soil.
+This leads to either the buds not producing at all or the buds falling off.

-One thing you’ll notice is that the majority of the time the cactus won’t grow much in height.
-It grows in width, as does it’s hanging branches.
+One thing you’ll notice is that the majority of the time this plant won’t grow much in height.
+It grows in width, as do its hanging branches.

 The hanging branches can grow up to three feet long.
 The width of the rest of the plant usually expands somewhere between six inches and ten inches.

-You re-pot a Christmas cactus less often than you would a lot of other houseplants.
-Christmas cactus care is different in this regard.
-You’re going to re-pot the cactus about every three years.
+You repot a Christmas cactus less often than you would a lot of other houseplants.
+Repot every three years.

 You don’t want to re-pot it right when the roots expand.
 Unlike most plants, these cacti feel comfortable with crowded roots.

-It makes the cactus feel grounded, no pun intended.
+It makes the cactus feel grounded.
 It also creates the best situation for the flowers to bloom.

-Re-potting is done after the cactus has finished blooming.
-Trying to re-pot a blooming cactus can ruin the entire blooming process.
+Repotting is done after the plant has finished blooming.
+Trying to repot a blooming cactus can ruin the entire blooming process.